 NPLs have been a concern.
 However, the managers think that in the current cycle, things are different from in the past.
 Banks and SOEs were reformed prior to COVID and banks are better capitalised, so they are better prepared for the current downturn.
-The manager says that this means the banks can support the real estate sector, and their own income is more balanced by source of revenue than it has been in the past - for example, the banks earn more fee income.
+This means that the banks can support the real estate sector, and their own income is more balanced by source of revenue than it has been in the past - for example, they earn more fee income.
 They also have better margins and cost ratios.
 As discussed below, the manager has been adjusting VNH's banking exposure.